awaescher/RepoZ/README.md

 ![Screenshot](_doc/RepoZ-ReadMe-Explorer.png)

-> This tool is heavily inspired by the awesome PowerShell extension [posh-git](https://github.com/dahlbyk/posh-git).
+This tool is inspired by the awesome PowerShell extension [posh-git](https://github.com/dahlbyk/posh-git).
 Give it a try if you are using Git with PowerShell.

-> Check their [Status Summary topic](https://github.com/dahlbyk/posh-git#git-status-summary-information) for more information about the compact status appendix.

 Use at your own risk, have fun!